Bray-Ro/region-quest-game/README.md

 # region-quest-game
-this is a simple game built using blizard.js and blizard.canvas.js and is a demonstration of what blizard.js and blizard.canvas.js can do together, it is not yet finished
+this is a simple game built using blizard.js and blizard.canvas.js and is a demonstration of what blizard.js and blizard.canvas.js can do together.